MAECProject/MAECProject.github.io/documentation/roadmap/index.md

 The roadmap for Version 5.0 of the MAEC Language is below.
 We welcome any feedback regarding the release, either at the GitHub issue tracker link below, or directly to <a href="mailto:maec@mitre.org">maec@mitre.org</a> or the <a href="http://maecproject.github.io/community/#discussion-lists--archives">MAEC Community Email Discussion List</a>.

-Also, we are currently actively hosting "<a href="/working-call">MAEC 5.0 Working Session Calls</a>" focusing on this next version of the MAEC Language.
-Please visit the <a href="/working-call">working call</a> page in the <a href="/community">MAEC Community</a> section for details on how you can participate.
+We also recently hosted a series of "<a href="/working-call">MAEC 5.0 Working Session Calls</a>" focusing on this next version of the MAEC Language.
+Please visit the <a href="/working-call">working call</a> page in the <a href="/community">MAEC Community</a> section to review an <a href="/working-call/#maec-50-working-calls-archive">archive</a> of those calls.

 <div class="row">
   <div class="col-md-6">